noruzzamanrubel/autocomplete-woocommerce-order-status/README.txt

 == Changelog ==

+= 1.4.0 =
+New: support for WooCommerce 8.2.2
+New: support for WordPress 6.4

+= 1.3.0 =
+WooCommerce compatibility upto 8.2.0

 = 1.2.0 =
-*New: support for WooCommerce 8.0.1
+New: support for WooCommerce 8.0.1
-*New: support for WordPress 6.3
+New: support for WordPress 6.3

 = 1.1.0 =
 New: support for WooCommerce 7.9